 In Divergent, a dystopian future society has been divided into five factions based on perceived virtues.
 Young people are forced to choose a faction as a rite of passage to becoming an adult.
-Tris, the story’s female hero, knows that the price of choosing faction might mean being cut off from family and friends forever, and wonders if she truly belongs to any one faction at all.
-Like the character Ludovic in Ma Vie En Rose, Tris feels compelled to hide who she is, and knows that her behavior and ways of thinking might put herself and family at risk.
-Tris also knows that the most dangerous people in this society are considered those whose thinking is unrestricted and cannot be easily categorized; those people are called divergent.
+Tris, the story’s female hero, knows that choosing a faction might mean being cut off from family and friends forever, and wonders if she truly belongs to any one faction at all.
+Like Ludovic, Tris feels compelled to hide who she is, and knows that her behavior and ways of thinking might put herself and family at risk.
+Tris also knows that the most dangerous people in her society are considered those whose thinking is unrestricted and cannot be easily categorized—those people are called divergent.

 Defining Divergent Thinking

-Studies suggest that, as children, our divergence capability operate at a genius level, but that our ability to think divergently decreases dramatically as we become adults.
-Perhaps this is as it should be to a certain degree, and as teachers and adults we would be concerned if our middle and high school extended imaginative play into everyday life as would a four-year-old.
-Yet, many teachers at some point in their teaching career become frustrated by their students’ inability to think creatively, and others -- as best exemplified by Sir Ken Robinson's famous Ted Talk, blame schooling itself for killing the imagination.
+Studies suggest that, as children, our divergence capability is high, and decreases dramatically as we become adults.
+Perhaps this is as it should be to a certain degree, and as teachers and adults we would be concerned if our middle and high school students extended imaginative play into everyday life in the way a 4-year-old does.
+Yet many teachers at some point in their teaching career become frustrated by their students’ inability to think creatively, and others—exemplified by Sir Ken Robinson—blame schooling itself for killing the imagination.

 It must be said that there are valid reasons why divergent thinking is discouraged in our classrooms.
-Divergent thinking treats all ideas equally regardless of context or applicability and disregards rubrics, criteria or any process for assessment.
-There are also situations when divergent behavior might actually cause physical harm such as in chemistry class or on the playground, and we expect our students to display good judgment -- or convergent thinking strategies, so that can make correct decisions.
+Divergent thinking treats all ideas equally regardless of context or applicability and disregards rubrics, criteria, or any process for assessment.
+There are also situations when divergent behavior might actually cause physical harm, such as in chemistry class or on the playground, and we expect our students to display good judgment, or convergent thinking strategies, so that they can make correct decisions.

-Teachers also might find divergent thinking and behavior a challenge when students ignore directions and rules, and if we are honest with ourselves, display personality traits that operate outside societal norms.
+Teachers also might find divergent thinking and behavior a challenge when students ignore directions and rules, and, if we’re honest with ourselves, display personality traits that operate outside societal norms.
 These non-normative students, kids like the character Ludovic, who are transgender or who identify as atheists, for example, might be considered divergent in many of our communities.
-It is up to us as school administrators and teachers to ensure that good judgment extends beyond what might be considered current social norm and take into account what is best for our students’ spirits, humanity and ultimate sense of belonging.
+It’s up to us as school administrators and teachers to ensure that good judgment extends beyond what might be considered current social norms and take into account what’s best for our students’ spirits, humanity, and ultimate sense of belonging.